carlos-m-a/basic-projects/django-reusable-app/README.md

 ```

-## How to generate a package using a build system (And import to django)
+## How to generate a python package using a build system (And import to django)

 Since this repo only uses the `pyproject.toml`, remember to use at least the version 61.0.0 of setuptools, or other package managers or build systems like hatchling, poetry, etc., that only needs `pyproject.toml`.
 (Modern python packers only needs pyproject.toml, there is no need of setup.py or setup.cfg)